Victoria Noe

 That book became the Friend Grief series of 6 nonfiction books about people whose lives changed when their friend died.

-The next book was completely different - Fag Hags, Divas and Moms: The Legacy of Straight Women in the AIDS Community.
-Also nonfiction, it fills a gap not only in women's studies but the literature of the epidemic itself, and has established me as a spokeswoman/expert on the topic.
+The next book was completely different - F*g Hags, Divas and Moms: The Legacy of Straight Women in the AIDS Community.
+Also nonfiction, it fills a gap not only in women's studies but the literature of the epidemic itself, and has established me as a spokeswoman/expert on the topic

-Most recently, I've returned to writing about friend grief, but not another book in that series.
-This one is different: longer, more complicated, even more personal.
-What Our Friends Left Behind: Grief and Laughter in a Pandemic comes out in spring, 2023.
+When COVID started, I returned to writing about friend grief, but not another book in that series.
+What Our Friends Left Behind: Grief and Laughter in a Pandemic came out in 2023.

 Victoria Noe's books